Migraines may be triggered by lack of sleep, changes in the weather, hunger, excessive stimulation of the senses, stress, or other factors.

 Which foods trigger migraines varies from person to person.

-Head injuries, neck pain, or a problem with the joint of the jaw (temporomandibular joint disorder) Temporomandibular Disorders The temporomandibular joints are the connections between the temporal bones of the skull and the lower jawbone (mandible).
-There are two temporomandibular joints, one on each side of the face... read more sometimes triggers or worsens migraines.
+Head injuries, neck pain, or a problem with the joint of the jaw (temporomandibular joint disorder) Temporomandibular Disorders (TMDs) The temporomandibular joints are the connections between the temporal bones of the skull and the lower jawbone (mandible).
+There are 2 temporomandibular joints, one on each side of the face... read more sometimes triggers or worsens migraines.

 Familial hemiplegic migraine, a rare subtype of migraine, causes weakness on one side of the body.
 It is associated with genetic defects on chromosome 1, 2, or 19.
 The role of genes in the more common forms of migraine is under study.